futianfan/clinical-trial-outcome-prediction/README.md

 | Phase III |  4286  |  612  |  1225 |  6123  |  04/07/2014  |
 | Indication |  3767  |  538  |  1077   |  5382  |  05/21/2014  |

-We use temporal split, where the earlier trials (before split date) are used for training and validationg, the later trials (after split date) are used for testing.
+We use temporal split, where the earlier trials (before split date) are used for training and validation, the later trials (after split date) are used for testing.
+The train:valid:test ratio is 7:1:2.